Key Irish Genealogical Sources

 The website Irishgenealogy.ie provides an excellent discussion of Irish church records that as of April 2017 is best accessed by clicking through from their home page.
 This site provides images and transcripts of Catholic records for Dublin city and west Cork, transcripts only for Kerry Catholic records and images and transcripts for Church of Ireland for Kerry, Carlow and Dublin City.

 A complete list of surviving Church of Ireland registers can be found at the Representative Church Body Library website.
-Surviving Church of Ireland records for Dublin City aand Counties Carlow and Kerry can be searched for free at irishgenealogy.ie.
+Surviving Church of Ireland records for Dublin City and Counties Carlow and Kerry can be searched for free at irishgenealogy.ie.

 A complete list of surviving Catholic registers, copies and transcripts is available at John Grenham’s website.
 Drill down to the parish in question starting from the County map found here..